 7. Mini Apple Tarts

-Desserts don't have to be off limits when you are trying to lose weight.
-Choose recipes that offer some protein and fiber, with natural sugar from fresh or dried fruits.
-Stick to less-frequent, reasonable portions, and you can have your cake and eat it too!
-For more diet-friendly desserts, check out these 7 Guilt-Free Chocolate Desserts and 10 Healthy Pecan Dessert Recipes.
+Desserts don’t have to be off limits.
+Choose recipes that offer some protein and fibre, with natural sugars from fresh or dried fruits.
+Stick to less-frequent, reasonable portions, and you can have your cake (or tarts, or sorbet) and eat it too!